Skip to main content

 B. Harley Bradley House, Kankakee

-Built 1900–1901, the B. Harley Bradley House was likely the very first home Wright designed in the Prairie style, making it an essential stop on your survey of his career.
+Built 1900–1901, the B. Harley Bradley House is an essential stop on your survey of his career.
 The house sits on the banks of the Kankakee River, where you can embark on a half-hour cruise in an electric boat to see other homes along the shore—including another Wright-designed house right next door to the Bradley House.

 Dana-Thomas House, Springfield

-Commissioned in 1902 for a wealthy Springfield socialite, the Dana-Thomas House reveals the extent of Wright’s creativity when money and space were no object.
-Aside from a staggering floorplan—its 35 rooms span 16 varying levels and 12,000 square feet of living quarters—the home contains the world’s largest collection of site-specific art and furniture designed by Wright himself, including abstract light fixtures, oak tables, and terra cotta sculptures.
+Commissioned in 1902 for a wealthy Springfield socialite, the Dana-Thomas House has a staggering floorplan with 35 rooms spanning 16 varying levels and 12,000 square feet of living quarters.
+The home also contains the world’s largest collection of site-specific art and furniture designed by Wright himself, including abstract light fixtures, oak tables, and terra cotta sculptures.

-Wright believed banks should express their own character rather than resemble temples of worship.
-So he designed this bank building with a simple, dignified aesthetic.
+Wright designed this bank building with a simple, dignified aesthetic.
 Remodelling through the years has restored much of that original dignity, and the building still operates as a bank more than 110 years after it was built—the only of Wright’s bank designs to do so.

 Take a break from the Prairie-style homes by visiting two properties that show how Wright’s philosophy changed toward the end of his career.